The Myth of “Cheap Hearing Aids”: What You’re Really Paying For

 But what’s often left out of the pitch is just how limited these devices really are.

-- No hearing screening or audiogram required
+- No hearing screening or hearing assessment required

 - Generic one-size-fits-all design